Tuileries Garden

-The Tuileries Garden (Jardin des Tuileries, [ʒaʁdɛ̃ de tɥilʁi]) is a public garden located between the Louvre and the Place de la Concorde in the 1st arrondissement of Paris, France.
-Created by Catherine de' Medici as the garden of the Tuileries Palace in 1564, it was eventually opened to the public in 1667 and became a public park after the French Revolution.
-Since the 19th century, it has been a place where Parisians celebrate, meet, stroll and relax.
+The Tuileries Garden (Jardin des Tuileries, [ʒaʁdɛ̃ de tɥilʁi]) is a public garden between the Louvre and the Place de la Concorde in the 1st arrondissement of Paris, France.
+Created by Catherine de' Medici as the garden of the Tuileries Palace in 1564, it was opened to the public in 1667 and became a public park after the French Revolution.
+Since the 19th century, it has been a place for Parisians to celebrate, meet, stroll and relax.
+During the 2024 Summer Olympics and Paralympics, it was the site of the Olympic and Paralympic cauldron.